shlag3n/monologue2/UPGRADE.md

 # Upgrade Monologue

 ## 0.3.0 to 0.4.0
  - Change of syntax for configuration.
-Please use Monologue::Config instead of the old Monologue module
+Please use Monologue2::Config instead of the old Monologue module

 ## from 0.2.x to 0.3